 If you are trying to raise capital for your business venture, you will probably have to deliver a business pitch to prospective investors.
 For your pitch to be successful, it must be engaging, informative, and highly compelling.
 You will need to convince the prospects of both the viability of your business and your personal business acumen.

 One of the most important elements of delivering a professional business pitch is getting the structure right.
-A well-structured business pitch is much more likely to maintain the attention of your audience and will answer all of the questions that your prospective investors may have.
+A well-structured business pitch or sales presentation is much more likely to maintain the attention of your audience and will answer all of the questions that your prospective investors may have.
 This post will share a tried-and-tested business pitch structure to help you secure the capital your business needs.

 Introduce yourself and your business